***Please note the handbook is being revised and there will be changes made...

 Boys’ hair should not touch the collar and should be out of the eyes.
 They are also expected to be clean-shaven.
 No visible tattoos or body piercing.
 Girls with pierced ears may wear one earring per lobe.
 Boys are not permitted to wear earrings in school.

 Eighth grade students may be given special privileges to adjust their uniform at the discretion of the principal.

-Dates for summer/winter uniforms will be determined by the principal.
+Dates for summer/fall uniforms will be determined by the principal.

 Birthdays are celebrated and a small treat may be brought to school for the class.
 Students are not required to wear their uniform on the day their birthday is celebrated (see casual dress).